General Usage Tips

 Most add-in operations are unavailable while workbooks, presentations, and documents are open in Protected View, indicated by a yellow warning bar below the ribbon.

 Animation, introduced in Office 2013, not only slows down your workflows, but can crash Office applications under infrequent circumstances when using add-ins.
-Disable animation as follows:
+Please disable the animation.
+See this Microsoft article for guidance.

 Some Macabacus tools may not behave as expected when the worksheet on which they are performing an operation is protected.
 Some Macabacus tools prompt you to unprotect sheets, and others do not.
 If you unprotect a worksheet after being prompted by Macabacus to do so, Macabacus cannot re-protect the sheet after the operation is complete.
 Protection must be manually reapplied.